Jump toUpdate content

 Instances - Quickstart

-Reviewed on 11 October 2023 • Published on 26 May 2021
+Reviewed on 10 June 2024Published on 26 May 2021

-Scaleway Instances are computing units which provide you with resources to run your applications.
+Scaleway Instances are computing units that provide you with resources to run your applications.
 After you have created your Instance and installed your image of choice (e.g., an operating system), you can connect to it via SSH to use it as you wish.
 When you are done using the Instance, you can delete it from your account.

 How to create an Instance

 2. Click Create Instance.
-The Instance creation wizard displays.
+The Instance creation page displays.

-3. Complete the following steps in the wizard:
+3. Complete the following steps:

-• Choose an Image to run on your Instance.
-This can be an operating system, an InstantApp or a custom image.
-A complete list of all available Linux distributions and InstantApps can be found here
+This can be an operating system, an InstantApp, or a custom image.
+Check all available Linux distributions and InstantApps.

 • Booting from a volume that either lacks an OS or is among multiple volumes with identical operating systems can lead to inconsistent boot outcomes.